 When it's time to clean up the basement, don't throw away those dusty old buckets of paint and primer.
-If the can was snugly closed and sealed, you can probably revive the paint for future use.
+If the can was snugly closed and sealed, you can probably revive the paint for use on your next painting project.
 Old paint separates, however, so it must be thoroughly stirred up prior to use.
 You can request that service from your neighborhood paint retailer, or you can perform that chore yourself with some basic tools.

 Is the Paint Still Usable?

-Modern coatings are formulated with enough biocides and preservatives to produce a 10-year shelf life -- under ideal conditions.
-Conversely, if the paint was exposed to temperatures below 35 or above 100 degrees Fahrenheit, it is not trustworthy.
-If the stored paint was previously thinned with water or contaminated with dirt or rust, don't use it..
+Most modern coatings are formulated with enough biocides and preservatives to produce a 10-year shelf life — under ideal conditions.
+However, if the paint was exposed to temperatures below 35 or above 100 degrees Fahrenheit, it is not trustworthy.
+If the stored paint was previously thinned with water or contaminated with dirt or rust, don't use it.
 If the paint smells like spoiled food when you remove the lid, it's time to dispose of it.
-And if the paint is no longer liquid, it's ready for disposal.
+Lastly, if the paint is no longer liquid, it's ready for disposal.

 Let the Dealer Stir It

 If your old paint can has never been opened or is nearly full, the retailer that originally sold you the paint is often willing to re-mix the paint at no charge using their high-performance blenders and shakers.
+Stores like Home Depot will use their paint shakers to shake your old paint for you.
+Just ensure the paint is sealed well and is not leaking.
+Also make sure to place it in a trash bag or plastic bin while you transport it, to ensure it doesn't spill in your car.
 When you take it home, the paint should perform like new with its color unaffected.

 When the paint is only a few months old, it may show some separation, but you can blend it to optimal condition using the free stirring paddle supplied by your retailer.
 But paint that's been stored between six months to 10 years needs to be more thoroughly stirred up.